FAQ

 Answer

-Yes, a UUID will be created if not specified.
+Yes, Weaviate creates a UUID if one is not specified.

 Q: Why does Weaviate have a schema and not an ontology?